raivivek/raivivek.github.io/content/science/winter-school.md

 and how it can be achieved by a simple use of few *flux-sensors* along the network.

+Incidentally, the project component I was involved in was also based on metabolic network analysis.
+Perhaps, that should go in my next post.

 #### Evolution

+Since the seminal work of Darwin and Wallace almost two centuries ago, evolution is still one of the hottest studied areas.
+The school witnessed several lectures and research talks on topics like evolutionary dynamics, molecular evolution with interesting theories put forward frequently.

+At ETH Zurich, Andreas Wagner is trying to understand the origin of innovations, complexity and diversity of life using *systems approach*.
+The primary question being, "*Are there any principles of innovability in nature that govern the arrival of fittest?
+Or is it just random mutation and selection over evolutionary period?*".
+> Innovation is the origin of a major qualitative feature that cannot a
+> It can occur in following forms: <br>
+> 1. Metabolic innovation <br>
+> 2. Regulatory innovation <br>
+> 3. New macromolecule

+However, one must carefully distinguish *innovation* with *adaptation* to understand the question correctly.

+&ensp;&ensp;His group is looking for answers by probing the metabolic phenotype and genotype space and their relation in a network.
+The analysis yield few curious results like -

+1. Two genotypes can differ (determined by a distance function D) strikingly despite having same phenotype.
+2. A genotype can have quite diverse neighborhood.

+A consequence of these two properties is that it is really *not that difficult* for a genotype to acquire a new, unique phenotype.
+Combine with regulatory phenotype space, protein sequence space \\((20^n)\\), RNA sequence space
+\\((4^n)\\) etc., you have a multi-dimensional space to possibly generate any combination with very few step movements across the hyperspace.
+More info in his papers.

+If this seems too computational to your taste, [**Tzachi Pilpel**](http://longitude.weizmann.ac.il/) discussed how evolution occurs at the level of gene expression and related processes with great experimental effort.
+A series of interesting papers on how transcription and translation networks may have evolved.
+The fact that even *tRNA abundance* could be optimized for, and can be used as an active means of control is beautiful.

+Another exciting set of experiments were done by **Tom Kuhlmann** whose group wanted to understand the role of transposons in evolution.
+The experiments beautifully showed transposons in action, in *real-time* using a rather simple plasmid construct.
+Quite a few conclusions follow from these experiments that I encourage anyone to look up in his papers.

+Finally, the research talk by **Kunihiko Kaneko**, professor at Un

 #### Energy, information and computation in cells